pete-the-programmer/FCards/_chapters/ch04-collections.md

 ---
-title: A hand of cards
+slug: A hand of cards
 concept: Collections
-layout: default
+chapter: "04"
 ---
 ## Lists, sets, sequences, and arrays
 There are a bunch of different kinds of thing that can hold a collection of other things.